 Let me start off with the recipe I used – well the recipe I used and changed up just a tad since I was making Jack macarons.

-I used the recipe that Carrie from Bakeaholic Mama used for her Pumpkin Pie Macarons… but you know… minus the orange and pumpkin haha.
+I used the recipe that Carrie from Bakeaholic Mama used for her Pumpkin Pie Macaron (ui would link to it but her site no longer exist) but you know… minus the orange and pumpkin haha.

-Here are some the things I learned while making these:
+Here are some the things I learned while making macarons for the first time: